Add your promotional text...

 Starting Therapeutic Shaking Safely

 Therapeutic shaking acts as nervous system hygiene, ideally started early to prevent chronic issues.
 For those with conditions linked to non-therapeutic tremors (e.g., Parkinson’s, epilepsy, or addiction withdrawal, etc.), personalized 1:1 coaching sessions with Dr. Keith Motes or trained facilitators are the safest way to begin.
 These sessions tailor the practice to your unique health needs, ensuring a gentle, sustainable approach to manage non-therapeutic shaking effectively.
-If you don’t have these conditions, you can dive straight into therapeutic shaking through Shaking Medicine Online, offering guided sessions to soothe your nervous system at home.
+If you don’t have these or other severe conditions (see precautions blog), you can dive straight into therapeutic shaking through Shaking Medicine Online, offering guided sessions to soothe your nervous system at home.

 Key Takeaways

-Therapeutic shaking soothes via neurogenic tremoring; non-therapeutic shaking may signal distress.
+• Therapeutic shaking soothes via neurogenic tremoring; non-therapeutic shaking may signal overwhelm and distress.

 FAQ